Scholarships set to drive SFC certification engagement

 This news comes following a unanimous resolution by SCNZ members late last year for all Steel Constructor members to become certified under this scheme over the next four years - signalling a real industry commitment to reduce risk and ensure quality management systems are in place to consistently produce compliant products to a required standard.

 The SFC scheme requires certified fabricators to employ appropriately qualified staff – and we’re proud to be able to support this through the offering of our AS/NZS 2214 Welding Supervisor course in the area of welding-fabrication.
-Delivering this course since 2011, it has been recognised as one of the most accepted qualification for those supervising welding activities or inspecting in-house welded components - with more than 250 people now having completed the course.
+Delivering this course since 2011, it has been recognised as one of the most accepted qualification for those supervising welding activities or inspecting in-house welded components - with more than 250 people now having completed the course. .
+The supervisor qualification also offers a step–up opportunity to obtaining the National Certificate in Mechanical Engineering (Level 5) qualification as it is recognised as a key unit standard.

 General Manager Michail Karpenko said “the SFC scheme represents a key point of difference for local fabricators in the face of competition from imported pre-fabricated structural steel which often can be of uncertain provenance and quality.”